tetratelabs/built-on-envoy/cli/cmd/genconfig_help.md

 You can enable multiple extensions using the `--extension` flag, and also load extensions from local directories using `--local` for development and testing purposes.

-Remote Composer extensions automatically use `oci://` URLs in the generated configuration, making the output portable across machines.
+Remote composer (Go plugin) extensions use `oci://` URLs in the generated configuration, allowing Envoy to fetch the plugin binary directly from the OCI registry at runtime.
 Local extensions use `file://` URLs pointing to the locally cached binaries.

 ## Examples